For the first time, researchers have found microplastics in the brain.

 Mauad also highlighted the uncertainty surrounding the health effects of these findings.
 “We still don’t know the consequences,” she said, noting that animal studies suggest potential neurotoxicity and links to neurodegenerative diseases.

-While microplastics have been found in various body tissues, including the lungs, gut, liver, placenta, testicles, and bloodstream, research on their health risks is still in its early stages.
-More studies are needed to understand the potential health impacts.
+While microplastics have been found in various body tissues, including the lungs, gut, liver, placenta, testicles, and bloodstream, research on the potential health impacts is still in its early stages.

 Brain Plastic From Everyday Items

-The tiny plastic particles found in the human brain’s olfactory bulbs are often present in everyday items like food packaging and clothing.
-Given the widespread presence of these particles in the air, Mauad and the researchers proposed that people may be getting microplastics in their brains by breathing them in through the nose, similar to the way certain air pollution particles enter the brain.
+The types of plastic particles found in the human brain’s olfactory bulbs are often present in everyday items like food packaging and clothing.
+Given the widespread presence of these particles in the air, Mauad and the researchers proposed that people may be getting microplastics in their brains by breathing them in through the nose, similar to the way certain

 Plastic does not break down completely; it turns into smaller pieces over time, contaminating the air, food, and water.